 The Pay Transparency Act (the Act) and Pay Transparency Regulation (the Regulation) explain what is needed to prepare pay transparency reports.
-The Pay Transparency Reporting Tool is available to help employers easily prepare these reports online.
-Use of the Reporting Tool is optional as long as all the required information is included in the employer report.
+The Pay Transparency Reporting Tool and its instruction video are available to help employers easily prepare these reports online.
+Use of the Reporting Tool is optional as long as all the required information is included in the published report.

 Pay Transparency Reporting Tool